Concussions and Our Kids: America's Leading Expert on How To Protect Young Athletes and Keep Sports Safe

 First, the good news.

-To begin with, the book does a very good job of suggesting ways in which contact and collision sports can be made safer, some of which I endorse, and about which I will highlight further in upcoming blogs and articles, including no body checking in youth hockey before age 14, and eliminating heading in youth soccer until kids are old enough (around age 14) to have strong enough neck muscles and mature enough brains to better handle the pounding of a soccer ball, holding sports officials to a higher standard in enforcing existing rules designed to protect player safety, and requiring chin straps for baseball helmets and restricting the head first slide (While the book advocates in favor of rules requiring helmets in field hockey and girls' lacrosse, as a former field hockey and lacrosse player, I don't favor those proposed reforms for reasons I will also save for a later blog.)
+To begin with, the book does a very good job of suggesting ways in which contact and collision sports can be made safer, some of which I endorse, and about which I will highlight further in upcoming blogs and articles, including: no body checking in youth hockey before age 14; eliminating heading in youth soccer until kids are old enough (around age 14) to have strong enough neck muscles and mature enough brains to better handle the pounding of a soccer ball [Update: On November 9, 2015, a settlement was reached in a class action against US Soccer and a number of youth soccer organizations recommending no heading for players in U11 programs and younger, either in practice or games; that heading be limited in practice at the U12 and U13 level]; holding sports officials to a higher standard in enforcing existing rules designed to protect player safety; and requiring chin straps for baseball helmets and restricting the head first slide (While the book advocates in favor of rules requiring helmets in field hockey and girls' lacrosse, as a former field hockey and lacrosse player, I don't favor those proposed reforms for reasons I will also save for a later blog.)

 While Dr. Cantu applauds the leadership of USA Hockey and Hockey Canada as "progressive and unafraid" in confronting the concussion crisis by outlawing hits to the head and eliminating checking at the Pee Wee level, he is appropriately critical of the National Hockey League, calling its current policy regarding hits to the head "disappointing", and singling out commissioner Gary Bettman for much of the blame for what he terms "the league's inadequate response" to the concussion crisis in the sport.